 - Community Integration and Development: Strengthening communities and preparing individuals to participate fully in American society.

-- Health and Wellness: Promoting wellness and ensuring access to healthcare services that address physical and psychological needs.
+- Extended Case Management: Promoting wellness and ensuring access to healthcare services up to five years after arrival..

 - Immigration: Providing assistance with adjusting immigration status, Civics/Citizenship, and family reunification.